PagerDuty/developer-docs/docs/webhooks/01-v3-Overview.md

 `event.client`         | String   | Information about where the event was triggered.
 `event.data`           | Object   | Data specific to the `event_type` that occurred.

+An example webhook payload for an `incident.priority_updated` event is shown below.

 ```json
 {
   "event": {